jdmar3/inls718/reference/index.md

 {% bibliography --template bibliography-annote --query @article[author ^= Pautasso] %}

-<a target="_blank" href="https://writingcenter.fiu.edu/resources/synthesis-matrix-2.pdf">Writing a Literature Review and Using a Synthesis Matrix - FIU</a>

 <a target="_blank" href="./files/emerald-lit-review-infographic.pdf">How to...
 Write a Literature Review - Emerald Publishing</a>

+## Concept matrices

+<a target="_blank" href="https://writingcenter.fiu.edu/resources/synthesis-matrix-2.pdf">Writing a Literature Review and Using a Synthesis Matrix - FIU</a>

+<a target="_blank" href="http://www2.smumn.edu/deptpages/tcwritingcenter/forms_of_writing/litrevmatrix_tc.pdf">Literature reviews: Using a matrix to organize research</a>

+The following article is a particularly good resource for understanding and structuring literature review.

+{% bibliography --template bibliography-annote --query @article[author ^= Lubbe] %}

+## Memo and proposal writing

 Related to literature review, another important aspect of your assignments will be to write a memo for the system/service proposal.
 This set of guides and tutorials by Dr. Raul Pacheco-Vega may be helpful.